mohsinalimat/SYNQ-iOS/README.md

 ### Set upload parameters for the SQVideoUpload object

-To do this, you must do two things:
+To do this, you must do two things.
-1. Create a video object in the SYNQ API
+1: Create a video object in the SYNQ API, and
-2. Fetch upload parameters from the API for the created video object In the example project, the SynqHttpLib pod and the example server (SYNQ-Nodejs-example-server) performs these two functions in one step via the function "createVideoAndGetParamsWithSuccess:"
+2: Fetch upload parameters from the API for the created video object.

+In the example project, the SynqHttpLib pod and the example server (SYNQ-Nodejs-example-server) performs these two functions in one step via the function "createVideoAndGetParamsWithSuccess:"

 ```objective-c